 Step-down Forensic Services

 When someone is admitted onto one of our wards, it is important that families and friends continue to support them.
+For safety reasons, visits are screened in advance.

 It is a good idea to telephone the ward first to find out the visiting times and when is a good time to visit the person.